This post may contain affiliate links. Please read my disclosure and privacy policy.

 veggies arranged on a platter to look like a pumpkin with eyes and smile.

-Make an Easy Halloween Veggie Tray
+How to Make a Halloween Veggie Tray

 (You can adjust this later, so there’s no pressure for perfect placement.)